kuutamolabs/deployment-example/README.md

 Please update to the latest version of `lightning-knd` by `nix flake update`.
 Also the first time when the repository just initialized, the repository need to update before commit.
+The access token is also list in the configure file of node, and only need read permission.